+Miscellaneous Adjustments: Liabilities for future deferred members were increased by 2% to account for potential survivor benefits payable if the member dies during the deferred period.
+We have otherwise not modeled this benefit for future deferred members.

-Reserve Fund: The contribution stabilization reserve fund affects the total amount of UAAL financed and is assumed to grow at the investment return rate.
+Reserve Fund: The contribution stabilization reserve fund affects the total amount of

+UAAL financed and is assumed to grow at the investment return rate.

 Death Prior to Retirement: 100% of deaths in service are assumed to be non-duty.

 Gainful Employment Offset: 30% of the \$90 per month special benefit is assumed to be offset by gainful employment.

-Minimum Benefit Eligibility: Deferred benefits and death prior to retirement benefits are assumed to be eligible for the minimum base benefit along with normal and early retirement benefits.
+Minimum Benefit Eligibility: Death prior to retirement benefits are assumed to be eligible for the minimum base benefit along with normal and early retirement benefits.

 Active Plan Choice: It was assumed that active members eligible for the Closed plan would choose the Closed plan benefits at retirement.

 Member Contribution Interest: Member contributions are assumed to be credited with 3.0% interest.